zcoo/fluss/website/docs/engine-flink/getting-started.md

 ## Preparation when using Flink SQL Client
 - **Download Flink**

-Flink runs on all UNIX-like environments, i.e. Linux, Mac OS X, and Cygwin (for Windows).
+Flink runs on all UNIX-like environments, i.e., Linux, Mac OS X, and Cygwin (for Windows).
 If you haven’t downloaded Flink, you can download [the binary release](https://flink.apache.org/downloads.html) of Flink, then extract the archive with the following command.
 ```shell
 tar -xzf flink-1.20.1-bin-scala_2.12.tgz